RoySegall/gizra.com/app/_posts/2016-10-15-restful-access-token.md

 Before diving into that part we need to understand the authentication types provided by RESTful:

-  1. CSRF token - Used to make sure a cookie was not hijacked by XSS.
+  1. CSRF token - Will help the server to make sure the request is a valid request.
+If you'll inspect a standard Drupal form you can see the form contains a token.
+That token help Drupal to ensure the submitted form is valid form and not a fraud form.
+You can read more in this [blog post](https://cloudunder.io/blog/csrf-token/).
   2. Access token - RESTful will generate an access token and bind it to the user.

 <!-- more -->

-Important: in order to use access token authentication you’ll need to enable the module [restful_token auth](https://github.com/RESTful-Drupal/restful/tree/7.x-2.x/modules/restful_token_auth) (which is a sub module of the [Restful](https://github.com/RESTful-Drupal/restful) module).
+Important: in order to use access token authentication you’ll need to enable the module [RESTful token authentication](https://github.com/RESTful-Drupal/restful/tree/7.x-2.x/modules/restful_token_auth)
+(which is a sub module of the [Restful](https://github.com/RESTful-Drupal/restful) module).